Monitor In-Memory OLTP storage

 When using In-Memory OLTP, data in memory-optimized tables and table variables resides in In-Memory OLTP storage.
 Each Premium and Business Critical service tier has a maximum In-Memory OLTP storage size.
 See DTU-based resource limits - single database, DTU-based resource limits - elastic pools,vCore-based resource limits - single databases and vCore-based resource limits - elastic pools.

-Once this limit is exceeded, insert and update operations may start failing with error 41823 for standalone databases and error 41840 for elastic pools.
-At that point you need to either delete data to reclaim memory, or upgrade the performance tier of your database.
+Once this limit is exceeded, insert and update operations may start failing with error 41823 for single databases and error 41840 for elastic pools.
+At that point you need to either delete data to reclaim memory, or upgrade the service tier or compute size of your database.

 Determine whether data fits within the In-Memory OLTP storage cap